Faith Formation at St. Charles Ave. Baptist

 The Agape Women’s Class meets Sundays at 9:00 AM on Zoom.
 Led by Judie Lide, this inter-generational class approaches contemporary issues through the lens of progressive Christian writers.
 Studies follow the Lectionary texts of the week.
 Members are welcoming, supportive and open.
 Get more info.
 Zoom Link (for Sunday School and Happy Hour).

-Midweek Gatherings
+Ongoing Midweek Gatherings

 Theology on Tap